nopnop2002/esp-idf-selfie-trigger/README.md

 These are selfie devices that use a Bluetooth remote control to trigger the shutter on your phone.
 These act as GATT servers.
 This project is a GATT client that communicates with these devices.
-You can control your ESP32-CAM using these devices.
+You can use these devices to take photos with ESP32-CAM.

 __Note__
 There are many cloned products.